logo

 Step 1: Prep Your Steak

 Before the pan ever hits the stovetop, proper preparation is key.
 Start with a high-quality steak—ribeye, strip, or filet mignon are all excellent choices.
+If using a cheaper cut, consider using a meat tenderizer to produce a better result.
 Allow the meat to rest at room temperature for about 30 minutes.
 This step ensures even cooking and prevents the steak from seizing up when it hits the hot pan.

 Pat the steak dry with paper towels to remove excess moisture.
 A dry surface is essential for achieving a good sear.
 Then, season generously.
 Kosher salt and freshly cracked black pepper are the basics, but don’t be afraid to add a sprinkle of garlic powder or smoked paprika for an extra layer of flavor.
 The goal is to enhance, not overpower, the natural taste of the meat.